François Lefebvre de Laboulaye

 François Lefebvre de Laboulaye (16 June 1917 – 28 August 1996) was a French diplomat.
 He was French Ambassador to Brazil from 1968 to 1972, to Japan from 1973 to 1975 and to the United States from 1977 to 1981.

 Life

 Laboulaye was born in Washington in a family of diplomats, he is the son of André Lefebvre de La Boulaye, French Ambassador to the United States, and Marie Hély d'Oissel.

+His great-grand father was Edouard de Laboulaye who launched the movement to offer the Statue of Liberty to the United States.